gnouhp/PyTorch-AdaHAN/README.md

 ![](https://github.com/gnouhp/PyTorch-AdaHAN/blob/master/repo_images/accuracy_plot.png)

-In hindsight, my synthetic datasets were way too simplistic and there isn't enough variance to prevent the models from learning the locations of the image that relevant more often than not across the entire dataset.
+In hindsight, my synthetic datasets were way too simplistic and there isn't enough variance to prevent the models from simply memorizing the locations of the image that were relevant more often than not across the entire dataset, instead of on a per-image basis.
 I would love to run various experiments on much more complex datasets in the future, if I can get access to more computing resources.

 **My thoughts and questions on the topic:**